01225 782 216

 Free no-obligation home surveys

-Ultimately, both electric or non-electric water softeners will provide you with soft water.
+Ultimately, both electric or non-electric water softeners will provide you with softened water.

 However, it is important to understand the difference between them before deciding which best suits your needs.

-Because the regeneration process is controlled electronically, there may be occasions when the softener regenerates before it needs to and likewise, it does not allow for unexpected fluctuations in soft water usage such as when you go on holiday or when you have visitors to stay, this means there may be times when you will be without softened water for a period of time.
+Because the regeneration process is controlled electronically, there may be occasions when the softener regenerates before it needs to.
+It does not make allowances for unexpected fluctuations in water usage such as when you’re on holiday or have visitors to stay.
+This preset condition can result in times when you would be without softened water for a period of time.

 An electric softener will require a mains electric supply in order to work and this may limit where it can be installed.

-The electronic controllers some can provide features such as accurate water hardness set up, ability to optimise salt settings, show historical data (amount of water used, number of regens etc), and diagnosis information as well as using Wi-Fi technology enabling you to monitor salt usage etc from a smart phone.
+Some electronic water softener controllers can provide additional features such as accurate water hardness set up, ability to optimise salt settings, show historical data (amount of water used, number of regenerations etc), and diagnosis information.

 The system calculates how much water can be softened and regenerates on-demand when the resin bed is saturated with limescale.
-A twin tank system provides soft water, on demand, 24 hours a day because whilst one tank is softening the other can be regenerating.
+A twin cylinder system provides soft water, on demand, 24 hours a day.
+As one cylinder is softening the other can regenerate.

-Because a non-electric softener only regenerates after the system has reached its softening capacity, it is lighter on its salt and water usage as well as ensuring, due to the twin tanks, that you won’t have hard water.
+Because a non-electric softener only regenerates after the system has reached its softening capacity, it is lighter on its salt and water usage as well as ensuring, due to the twin cylinders, that hard water is not reintroduced to your home.

-Some non-electric water softeners now come with battery powered, Wi-Fi enabled lids which allow you to monitor the salt usage from your smart phone and alert you to top up salt.
-They are generally smaller than an electric softener and can sit in a standard cupboard and sometimes under your sink.
+Some non-electric water softeners now come with battery powered, Wi-Fi enabled lids to allow you to monitor the salt usage via a smartphone to alert you to replace the salt.
+They are generally smaller than an electric softener and can be installed inside a standard cupboard, under your sink or outside in a weatherproof box.

 Home Demo